cloudflare/cloudflare-docs/content/kv/platform/kv-commands.md

 - `FILENAME` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}
   - The JSON file containing an array of key-value pairs to write to the namespace.
 - `--binding` {{<type>}}string{{</type>}}
-  - The binding name of the namespace, as stored in the `wrangler.toml` file, to delete.
+  - The binding name of the namespace, as stored in the `wrangler.toml` file, to write the array of key-value pairs.
 - `--namespace-id` {{<type>}}string{{</type>}}
-  - The ID of the namespace to delete.
+  - The ID of the namespace to write the array of key-value pairs.
 - `--env` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Perform on a specific environment.
 - `--preview` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}